1922353531/Mnist/README.md

 # Mnist
 ## Abstract
 This is a primary projects of DeepLearning written by Python3, which can help you get start in DeepLearning.
-This projects is implemented by Tensorflow and CNN(Convlution neural network) and RNN(Recurrent Neural Network).
+This projects is implemented by Tensorflow and CNN(Convlution Neural Network) and RNN(Recurrent Neural Network).
 And you can learn them here.
 ## How to get start
 ### 1.Structure
-1. MNIST_data contains MNIST'datasets and if you run the model first it will be downloaded automactically.
+1. MNIST_data contains MNIST'datasets and if you run the model first it will be downloaded automatically.
 2. Mnist_parameter_CNN contains retrained parameters of CNN model and you can use them directly.
 3. Mnist_parameter_RNN contains retrained parameters of RNN model and you can use them directly.
 4. CNN_Trained_Model_1.0.py allows you use the retrained CNN's parameters to predict in the Mnist_datasets.